ModFest/meret/README.md

 Usage:

-- `/meret set` - set the music for an area to a specific sound. jukebox tag compatible.
+- `/meret set` - set the music for an area to a specific sound. jukebox tag compatible
-- `/meret clear` - remove the music override for an area.
+- `/meret clear` - remove the music override for an area

 Config (`config/meret.toml`):